Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Categorification of quantum groups

-These algebras are quite interesting; though they are infinite dimensional (unlike $R^\la$), they have the advantage of being of finite global dimension (unlike $R^\la$).
+These algebras are quite interesting; though they are infinite dimensional (unlike $R^\la$), they seem to have finite global dimension (unlike $R^\la$).
 We will explore these algebras and their tensor product analogues in future work.